 My week left me feeling like…

-On a personal level, I have been struggling with the most bizarre infection, starting off as a mosquito bite according to my Doctor, which has left me feeling rather fragile.
+On a personal level, I have been struggling with the most bizarre infection, starting off as a mosquito bite, according to my Doctor, which has left me feeling rather fragile.

 The threat of another lockdown in London means that there is no new normal.
-The scenes in London this week, protesting against vaccines and masks, reveal an underlying reluctance to accept it.
+The scenes in London this week, protesting against vaccines and masks, reveal an underlying reluctance to accept them.
 Again, it feels like we are living in a world of two halves.
-Those like me who want to defend themselves against COVID-19, and those who will openly declare themselves to be non-believers and fight against it.
+Those like me who want to defend themselves against COVID-19 and those who will openly declare themselves to be non-believers and fight against it.